Spherical Tiling by 12 Congruent Pentagons

-Here is how to read the tiles in Figure \ref{completeclassify}: Combinatorially, the tilings are the dodecahedron, and are illustrated on the flat plane after punching a hole in one tile.
-The center tile shows the angles in a tile, with the $\delta$ angle highlighted by a circle.
-The circles in the other tiles denote the $\delta$ angle.
-Once the $\delta$ angle is located in a tile, the other angles are determined by the angle arrangement orientation.
-The white tiles have the same orientation as the center tile, and the shaded tiles have opposite orientation as the center tile.
-For example, the angles in all tiles in $T_1$ and $T_5$ are orientated in the same way, and the angles in the punched tile in $T_4$ have different orientation from the center tile.
+Here is how to read the tilings in Figure \ref{completeclassify}: Combinatorially, the tilings are the dodecahedron, and are illustrated on the flat plane after punching a hole in one tile.
+The center tile shows the angles in a tile.
+The angles in the other tiles are determined by the location of $\delta$ and the angle arrangement orientation.
 As for the edge lengths, the usual solid lines have the same edge length $a$, the thick lines have the same length $b$, and the dotted lines have the same length $c$.

 Although the classification contains five classes, only the fifth class is the essential one, because the other four classes only provide isolated examples (and perhaps the regular dodecahedron only).
 Figure \ref{generalclass} is this essential class in its full glory.